TheLaughingDuck/LibbyDB/db_design/structure.md

 # Database structure
 LibbyDB, the database management system, was designed to be generic and useable by practically any library.
-The database schema is represented here below as an ER diagram, which illustrates the different tables in the database, and their internal relationships.
+The database schema is represented here below as an ER diagram (designed with Lucidchart), which illustrates the different tables in the database, and their internal relationships.
 After that follows an explanation of the variables.

 ![alt text](ER_diagram.png)